fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

    gateway 192.168.1.1
    dns-nameservers 192.168.1.1

+* If you IMMEDIATELY want your full networking back I suggest:

+   reboot
+   (re-login as root)
+   source keystone_source (to keep environnment variables before going ahead)

 * Note to VirtualBox users, you will likely be using host-only adapters for the private networking.
 You need to provide a route out of the host-only network to contact the outside world; egress is not supported by host-only adapters.
 This can be done by routing traffic from br-ex to an additional NAT'ed adapter that you can add.
 Run these commands (where NAT'ed adapter is eth2)::

    iptables --table nat --append POSTROUTING --out-interface eth2 -j MASQUERADE